-In addition to distancing, precautions should be considered, such as providing adequate levels of ventilation in work areas, providing physical barriers in shared spaces, creating workplace shift patterns or fixed teams minimising the number of people in contact with one another, or ensuring colleagues are facing away from each other.
+Employers should look into putting barriers in shared spaces, creating workplace shift patterns or fixed teams to minimise the number of people in contact with one another, or ensure colleagues are facing away from each other.

-4. Where Members of the Public Attend the Workplace
+5. Where Members of the Public Attend the Workplace